-the issues surrounding the contemplated discipline by memo on October 20, 2014, and in a meeting on October 21.
-He was told that the final determination regarding his termination would be provided to him on October 23.
+resignation.
 "Time pressure to make a decision has, on occasion, provided the basis for a finding of involuntariness, but only when the agency has demanded that the employee make an immediate decision."
-We cannot, in this instance, find that the grievant was forced to make an immediate decision that would render his resignation involuntary.
-Further, though the grievant may not have been permitted to determine the effective date of his resignation, that fact alone does not suggest that the agency procured the grievant's resignation without his exercise of free choice.
-Thus, while this was a difficult choice, the facts do not support a finding of involuntariness in view of the general presumption of a voluntary resignation.
+We cannot, in this instance, find that the grievant was forced to make an immediate decision that would render her resignation involuntary.
+While the grievant may have been confronted with a difficult choice, the facts do not support a finding of involuntariness in view of the general presumption of a voluntary resignation.

-Because EDR cannot conclude that the grievant resigned involuntarily, the grievant had voluntarily concluded his employment with the Commonwealth of Virginia when he initiated this grievance and, thus, did not have access to the grievance procedure.
+Because EDR cannot conclude that the grievant resigned involuntarily, the grievant had voluntarily concluded her employment with the Commonwealth of Virginia when she initiated this grievance and, thus, did not have access to the grievance procedure.
 For this reason, the grievance does not qualify for hearing.

-EDR's access rulings are final and nonappealable.
-17
+EDR's access rulings are final and nonappealable.17